WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/NVMe-Setup.md

    - Configure:
      - **Name**: Short identifier (e.g., `proxmox-nvme`)
      - **Subsystem NQN**: Full NQN (e.g., `nqn.2005-10.org.freenas.ctl:proxmox-nvme`)
-     - **Allow Any Host**: Enable for testing, disable for production with DH-CHAP
+     - **Allow Any Host**: Enable for testing, disable for production
    - Click **Save**

+   **SECURITY WARNING**: `allow_any_host: true` permits ANY host to access your storage without authentication.
+This should ONLY be used in isolated test environments.
+Production deployments MUST disable `allow_any_host` and explicitly link authorized hosts.

 2. **Via TrueNAS API:**
    ```bash